A441 road

 A441 is an A-road in England which runs from central Birmingham to Cookhill, Worcestershire.

 Route

 The A441 starts on the A4540 The Middleway in Birmingham as a non primary route, running largely parallel to the A38.
 It passes Calthorpe Park and the suburbs of Selly Park, Stirchley, Cotteridge, Kings Norton and West Heath before leaving the West Midlands and entering Worcestershire.
 The village of Alvechurch is bypassed to the East, connecting with the M42 at junction 2, where there is a service station.
 Upon entering Redditch the A441 follows new town dual carriageway roads built in the early to mid-1970s including a short concurrence with the A448 where it gains primary status.
-Heading Southwards out of Redditch the former road is rejoined and it passes through the village of Astwood Bank before finally terminating at a staggered junction with the A422 South of Cookhill, just short of the Warwickshire border.
+Heading Southwards out of Redditch the former road is rejoined and it passes through the village of Astwood Bank before finally terminating at a staggered junction with the A422 (although the A441 takes priority at the junction) South of Cookhill, just short of the Warwickshire border.